thomasantony/simplepipe/README.md

 # Overview

 **simplepipe** is a simple functional pipelining library for Python.
-It was facilitate the composition of small tasks, defined as pure functions to accomplish a complex objective.
+It was built to facilitate the composition of small tasks, defined as pure functions, in order to perform a complex operation.
+It supports single and multi-output tasks (via generator functions). **simplepipe** also allows creation of hooks that can modify the behavior of the workflow after it has been created.

 # Installation

-The following command will install the package in your python environment.
+The following command will install the package in your python environment from PyPI.

+    pip install simplepipe

+If you want install from the source code instead, run

     python setup.py install

-Submission to PyPI is in progress.

 # Examples
 **simplepipe** allows you to define a list of functions executed in a sequence that uses data in a workspace and returns a new, updated workspace.
 The original workspace is unaffected.
+Method calls to `add_task`, `add_hook`, and `add_hook_point` can be chained.

 ## Single output functions